 As the group prepared to go, it began to dawn on people that Rudy might become one of the project's most effective volunteers.
 That's exactly what it happened.
 Rudy knew how to learn a new language.
 He knew how to survive and even flourish in a culture not his own.
 So, very quickly after arriving in Bulgaria, he moved into effective ministry.
 In addition, his soccer skills opened all kinds of friendship doors.
-With soccer being king of sports in Bulgaria, people looked up to someone who played soccer as well as Rudy.
+With soccer being the king of sports in Bulgaria, people looked up to someone who played soccer as well as Rudy.

 There was another thread related to Mexico.
 That came to light one day during the first year.
 One day, Rob Burgess was sitting in an outdoor ice cream parlor in Sofia with a visiting SNU professor.
 Suddenly Rob looked up and said: "If it hadn't been for that mission trip to Mexico, I would not be here today.">

 Rob's story goes back to his home state of New York.
 In 1990, three or four SNU students spent the summer in New York working for a Christian camping organization.
-There they met Rob Burgess.
-After only a few classes, Rob had dropped out of college and gone to work.
-They mentioned a trip they were making to Mexico over the New Year's holiday.
-Rob got excited about going as well.
-So, after Christmas of that same year, he joined 200 other people on that Work and Witness trip.
+There, they met Rob Burgess.
+Rob had dropped out of college after taking only a few classes and had gone to work full-time.
+The SNU group mentioned a trip they were making to the Huasteca region of Mexico over the New Year's holiday.
+Rob got excited about going with them.
+So, after Christmas of that same year, he joined 200 other people on that Work and Witness trip organized by Southern Nazarene University.

-There, in Mexico, Rob got turned on to world missions and to getting his college degree.
+There, in Mexico, Rob got turned on to world missions and to getting a college degree.
 When he went back to New York, he quit his job at the grocery store in New York.
 He packed up and returned to Oklahoma to major in church music at SNU.
 In his three and a half years at SNU, Rob's interest in missions was fanned into a flame.
-As a result, Rob was part of that initial pioneer team to Sofia.
+As a result, Rob's brief time spent in Mexico contributed to his becoming a member of that initial pioneer team that went to Sofia.